Academic Policies and Regulations

 To withdraw from the College, students must follow the following procedures:

-- Student contacts the assistant dean for academic advising to inform him or her of his or her intention to leave the College.
-The assistant dean will provide the student the web address where he or she can access the step-by-step withdrawal instructions and forms.
+- Student contacts the director of student success to inform him or her of his or her intention to leave the College.
+The director will provide the student the web address where he or she can access the step-by-step withdrawal instructions and forms.
 Note that the student’s transcript will not be released until all steps of the withdrawal process are completed.

 - Student completes and submits the withdrawal form electronically.
 Upon the student submitting the form, a signature form will be generated and the student is to print and sign that form.